slimbde/Prostoi/README.md

 ***THE PROPS ISSUE***
 - to pass on props one should merge them with the rest props of a component using spread operator for instance

+***THE IMPLICIT ANY ISSUE***
+- to avoid ts errors about implicit any and it didn't find a file
+  1. Create index.d.ts in ClientApp folder
+  2. Add there *declare module ...*
+  3. Add "index.d.ts" in "include" section of the package.json